Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 The arbitral tribunal must decide on the request to correct or explain the award within four weeks and on the issuance of an additional award within eight weeks (Code of Civil Procedure Section 610(3)).

-Appeal What is the procedure for challenging awards?
 With the latest amendment of Austrian arbitration law in 2013, proceedings for the setting aside of arbitral awards now fall within the exclusive jurisdiction of the Supreme Court.
-The Supreme Court acts as the only instance in such proceedings, thus not allowing any further appeal.
+The Supreme Court acts as the only and last instance in such proceedings, thus not allowing any further appeal.
 The claim must be filed within three months of receiving the arbitral award and exhaustively state all grounds raised for setting aside the award.

 - lack or invalidity of an arbitration agreement;